zyrouge/phrasey/docs/getting-started/setup.md

 ## Setting up a project

-Use the `init` command to create and initialize a Phrasey project.
+Use the `init` command to create and initialize a new project.

 ```bash
 npx phrasey init
 ```

+This prompts a set of question which are used to create the config and schema file.